philippta/flyscrape/README.md

 ### Pre-compiled binary

-`flyscrape` is available via for MacOS, Linux and Window as a downloadable binary from the [releases page](https://github.com/philippta/flyscrape/releases).
+`flyscrape` is available for MacOS, Linux and Windows as a downloadable binary from the [releases page](https://github.com/philippta/flyscrape/releases).

 ### Compile from source

 To compile flyscrape from source, follow these steps:

 1. Install Go: Make sure you have Go installed on your system.
 If not, you can download it from [https://golang.org/](https://golang.org/).